Army report finds Fort Hood commanders ‘should have known’ of high risk of harm to female soldiers

-Army leadership at Fort Hood “knew or should have known” of the high risk of harm to female soldiers on the post in central Texas, according to the independent review committee that recently wrapped up a three-month examination of the command climate and culture there and in the surrounding community.
+The Pentagon has disciplined 14 Army officials stationed at Fort Hood as an independent review released Tuesday found that leadership at the central Texas post “knew or should have known” of the high risk of harm to female soldiers on the base.

-Secretary of the Army Ryan McCarthy appointed the civilian review committee in the wake of the disappearance and murder of Specialist Vanessa Guillen and a rash of violent crimes and sexual harassment cases in the area.
+Secretary of the Army Ryan McCarthy appointed a civilian committee to review the command climate and culture at Fort Hood in the wake of the disappearance and murder of Specialist Vanessa Guillen and a rash of violent crimes and sexual harassment cases in the area.

 “The challenges at Fort Hood forced us to take a critical look at our systems, our policies and ourselves.
-This is not just about metrics but about possessing the ability to show compassion for our teammates and to look out for the best interest of our soldiers,” Mr. McCarthy said Tuesday while releasing the results of the inquiry.
+This is not just about metrics but about possessing the ability to show compassion for our teammates and to look out for the best interest of our soldiers,” Mr. McCarthy said Tuesday while releasing the results of the three-month examination.

+The officials relieved or suspended from duty include the deputy commanding general of III Corps at Fort Hood and the command team of the 3rd Cavalry Regiment.
+Mr. McCarthy also suspended the command team of the 1st Cavalry Division at Fort Hood pending the outcome of a continuing investigation.

 The Guillen case has resulted in a new policy focusing on what events must occur during the first 48 hours after a soldier fails to report for duty.
 Previously, troops who were absent for unknown reasons were listed as “absent without leave,” (AWOL.)